Dreamlopers/ror-candidate-test/README.md

-# ror-candidate-test
-Repository for RoR Tests
+# Test for Ruby On Rails developer